All Episodes

 He did.

-It's all gone to these guys' heads.
+It's all gone these guys' heads.

 He didn't have any McCain amendments to worry about.

-He just went out and got the bad guys and we won.
+He just went out and got the bad guys, and we won.

 We can dream.